-"You can spend a million Dollars on your project, BUT; if you can't see it, your valuable time and effort is wasted."
+"You can spend a million dollars on your project, BUT; if you can't see it, your valuable time and effort are wasted."

-Try to control lighting to accomplish a desired effect.
+Try to control lighting to accomplish the desired effect.

 Lighting can draw attention to important details that require attention. (i.e. prints or paintings, art objects, or architectural features for furthering the mood element you have chosen).

-Lighting should be employed from different sources, and therefore differing levels within the room.
-Floor and Table lamps, Picture lamps, Architectural lamps, Torcheres and Wall Sconces as well as Specialty lighting are some good examples.
+Lighting should be employed from different sources, and therefore different levels within the room.
+Floor and Table lamps, Picture lamps, Architectural lamps, Torcheres, and Wall Sconces, as well as Specialty lighting, are some good examples.

 For your projects keep in mind:

 After you have planned your furniture layout wall hangings etc., then you need to plan your lighting.
-Remember, accomplish a desired effect.
+Remember, accomplish the desired effect.
 Employ light at differing heights within the room.
-Torchere lights provide a wash of indirect light from the ceiling, table and floor lamps providing light at midpoint height as well as some to the ceiling, architectural lamps, providing light from the floor level upward, and picture lamps providing light at about the two thirds height level down and the almost forgotten wall sconce, still a very viable esthetic and lighting tool.
+Torchiere lights provide a wash of indirect light from the ceiling, table and floor lamps providing light at midpoint height as well as some to the ceiling, architectural lamps, providing light from the floor level upward, and picture lamps providing light at about the two-thirds height level down and the almost forgotten wall sconce, still a very viable esthetic and lighting tool.